Small local park

 Since opening in 1995, Mary MacKillop Place Museum has been engaging visitors with an interactive display that recreates the story of Australia’s first Saint, Mary MacKillop and the co-founder of the order of the Sisters of St Joseph, Fr Julian Tenison Woods.

 7-11 Mount Street North Sydney NSW 2060 Australia

 Located on Broome Street Maroubra, this reserve includes seating and a playground that was built in 2014.
 The new playground was partly funded, with a generous donation by the late Dr Lynn Joseph.

 Ocean View Reserve – Maroubra

-Corner Eastern Road and Gilroy Road Turramurra Australia
+Eastern Road Turramurra Australia

 Turramurra Memorial Park – Turramurra

 Rose Bay Park is a small park located below the Rose Bay Police Station and bounded between Point Piper Marina and Rose Bay Marina.
 The park provides a sandy beach and a shaded picnic area.
 This park is often used for small wedding ceremonies as there are many nearby reception venues.
 Rose Bay was named after The Right Honourable George Rose (he was not knighted) who was joint Secretary to the British Treasury with Thomas Steele, after whom Steel(e) Point at Nielsen Park was named.
 The name Rose Bay was used as early as 1778 by Captain John Hunter.